Circumcision & Name of Jesus

 Our sinfulness is the thing that separates us from God.
 It is the barrier that exists between a holy and righteous God, and the sinful human race.
 Through faith in Christ, that barrier has been completely removed.
 Our sins have been paid for through Jesus’ perfect sacrifice.
 Jesus’ sacrifice of blood started at his circumcision, and was completed on the cross.
 He shed his blood lovingly and willingly, for you and for me, so that through nothing but simple faith in him, we would be saved and be his for all eternity.

 Even though Jesus brought an end to the Biblical mandate for circumcision, the Bible still uses circumcision in a metaphorical sense.
-In Acts chapter 7, verse 51 Saint Stephen rebukes the high Jewish council known as the Sanhedrin when he says: “You stiff-necked people, with uncircumcised hearts and ears!
+In Acts 7:51 Saint Stephen rebukes the high Jewish council known as the Sanhedrin when he says: “You stiff-necked people, with uncircumcised hearts and ears!
 You are just like your fathers: You always resist the Holy Spirit!”
-In a similar sense, the people are admonished in Deuteronomy chapter 10, verse 16 to “circumcise the foreskins of their hearts.”
-The Prophet Jeremiah in chapter 6, verse 10 berates the unrepentant who cannot hear, because their “ears are uncircumcised.”
-And finally in Romans chapter 2, verse 29, Paul states, “He is a Jew, that is one inwardly; and the circumcision is that of the heart, in the spirit, not in the letter.”
+In a similar sense, the people are admonished in Deuteronomy 10, 16 to “circumcise the foreskins of their hearts.”
+The Prophet Jeremiah in chapter 6 verse 10 berates the unrepentant who cannot hear, because their “ears are uncircumcised.”
+And finally in Romans 2:29 Paul states, “He is a Jew, that is one inwardly; and the circumcision is that of the heart, in the spirit, not in the letter.”

 People took pride in their circumcision and being marked as one of God’s people, but their lives often didn’t reflect that fact.
 The absence of a foreskin was not an automatic ticket into heaven.